fluthjs/fluth-doc/docs/en/api/plugin/executeAllPlugin.md

 # executeAllPlugin

-Global execution plugin, executes on every node in the stream chain when processing data, used for global monitoring and handling of the data flow execution process.
+Global execution plugin that executes on every node in the stream chain when processing data, used for global monitoring and handling of the data flow execution process, can only be used on `Stream` nodes.

 ## Type Definition